madetech/nhs-virtual-visit/docs/runbook/heroku.md

 ## Build timeouts

-By default, heroku sets a [60 second build timeout](https://devcenter.heroku.com/articles/limits#boot-timeout).
+By default, Heroku sets a [60 second build timeout](https://devcenter.heroku.com/articles/limits#boot-timeout).
 If a build takes longer than 60 seconds to complete, the build will fail and prevent a deploy from taking place.

 The majority of builds take less than 60 seconds, but on rare occasions they can take more (this happens when a new package is installed, which increases the build time as we have to wait for the installation to complete).

-To get around this, we suggest setting the build timeout time to 90 seconds (which can be done via the [build timeout tool](https://tools.heroku.support/limits/boot_timeout))
+To get around this, we suggest setting the build timeout time to 90 seconds (which can be done via the [build timeout tool](https://tools.heroku.support/limits/boot_timeout)).